DataDog/hiring-engineers/answers.md

 ### **Bonus** Setting Up Downtime

-For the **bonus question** I set up the scheduled downtime for Monday-Friday 7:00 PM - 9:00 AM and Saturday-Sunday all day.
+For the **bonus question** I set up the scheduled downtime for Monday-Friday 7:00 PM-9:00 AM and Saturday-Sunday all day.

 Here is the M-F downtime setup and the corresponding email notification: